“Why have a Facebook Page for Business?”

 14. Include options to share different articles on your website.

 15. Be timely – use content that is current or trending.
-For example, in early February you could mention Valentine’s Day, and on June 21st the longest day of the year.
+For example, in early February you could mention Valentine’s Day, and June 21st the longest day of the year.

 16. Promote your customer newsletter and any exclusive offers to help followers stay connected.
 This way, your audience identifies themselves for you.